 Where do I store pumped milk?

 One of the most important steps to proper milk expression is to know how to store pumped milk properly.
 Since breast milk can be easily contaminated if you don’t thoroughly store breast milk properly.
-There are two ways to keep breast milk: in a milk bottle or a milk bag.
+There are two ways to keep breast milk: a milk bottle or a milk bag.

 A milk bottle or a glass bottle